At a Glance: The Best Powder Scales For Reloading

 RCBS – M1000 Mechanical Scale

-If you’re after a mechanical scale, one of the best powder scales for reloading is the M1000 which boasts superb accuracy and a high 1000 grain capacity.
+RCBS produces some of the best mechanical scales.
+One of their top powder scales for reloading is the M1000 which boasts superb accuracy and a high 1000 grain capacity.
 The base provides great stability for weighing, ensuring that you receive an accurate measurement each time, and the metal tip-proof pan makes loading easy.

 I found the M1000 to be one of the easiest scales to level out and calibrate.
 What I also like about this scale is how the grooves on it are the perfect depth.
 This ensures that they hold in place without constantly skipping over to the next one.